TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Related Works

 \subsection{Text-Guided Speech Generation in SLMs}

-SLMs enable end-to-end spoken interactions by generating output speech based on user speech input.
+SLMs enable e2e spoken interactions by generating output speech based on user speech input.
 However, studies have shown that SLMs exhibit significantly lower performance compared to TLMs counterparts \cite{voxeval,minmo,vitaaudio}.
 To mitigate this, researchers focus on integrating text to guide the speech generation process, aiming to enhance SLMs by transferring capabilities from TLMs.

-Transferring abilities from TLMs to SLMs involves two key processes: text-speech alignment and end-to-end speech interaction.
-Text-speech alignment ensures the connection between text and speech representations within the SLM backbone, enabling knowledge transfer from text modality to speech modality.
+Transferring abilities from TLMs to SLMs involves two key processes: representation alignment and text-speech interleaved generation.
+Representation alignment ensures the connection between text and speech representations within the SLM backbone, enabling knowledge transfer from text modality to speech modality.
 This alignment is commonly achieved through Automatic Speech Recognition (ASR) and Text-To-Speech (TTS) tasks during SLM pre-training \cite{glm4voice,freezeomni,minmo}.
-Some approaches also focus on partially replacing speech data with its corresponding text, creating interleaved text-speech sequences for pre-training purposes \cite{spiritlm, glm4voice}.
-Following this, SLMs are trained using speech interaction datasets to achieve seamless end-to-end capabilities for speech-based interactions, effectively enhancing their performance and functionality.
+Some approaches also partially replace speech data with its corresponding text in the pre-training data \cite{spiritlm, glm4voice}.
+Subsequently, SLMs are trained to answer spoken queries by interleaving the generation of textual output with speech output, thereby effectively leveraging text information to enhance the quality of spoken responses \cite{glm4voice,moshi}.

-The exploration of the text-guided speech generation for e2e FD-SLMs remains in its infancy.
+The exploration of text-guided speech generation for e2e FD-SLMs, particularly those trained on real-world full duplex speech data, is still in its early stages.
 Currently, the only notable study in this area is Moshi \cite{moshi}, which proposes adding text tokens corresponding to their respective speech sounds as they occur.
 However, this method fragments text semantics excessively and does not significantly improve SLM performance.
-In contrast, our approach adopts a more holistic strategy, planning the overall context before the text insertion process.
-By systematically inserting text by turns, \ourmethod{} achieves substantial enhancements in SLM performance.
+In contrast, our approach aggregates the text semantics and inserts text by turns, achieving substantial enhancements in SLM performance.
+We acknowledge that some e2e FD-SLMs, like \cite{salm-duplex}, are trained on synthetic data.
+However, using synthetic data limits their ability to learn from genuine human dialogue patterns, making them outside the scope of our discussion.